Acura TL Insurance Rates

 Rates are averaged for all Acura TL models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on Acura TL insurance requires being safe and accident-free, having a good credit score, eliminating unnecessary coverage, and possibly raising deductibles.
-Set aside time to compare rates at every policy renewal by requesting rates from direct companies like GEICO, Progressive, and Esurance, and also from several local insurance agents.
+Saving money on auto insurance not only requires avoiding accidents and violations, but also maintaining a good credit score, not filing small claims, and qualifying for all possible discounts.
+Shop around at every other renewal by getting quotes from direct car insurance companies like Progressive, GEICO, and Esurance, and also from your local car insurance providers.

 Whether you want to know how much does a 2004 or 2012 Acura TL cost to insure or how much is a 2008 Acura TL to insure, use a rate comparison tool to find savings.